 • Insider tip: Don’t show up before 9-10 pm – it’s a ghost town before these hours.

 It is possible to surf in Canggu.
-A lot people actually decide to try surfing for the first time ever here.
-The army of surf instructors chilling at Batu Bulong Beach is a testament to this.
-(Lessons are usually around $15/hour from these guys.)
+A lot of people actually decide to try surfing for the first time ever here.
+The army of surf instructors chilling at Batu Bolong Beach is a testament to this.
+(Surf lessons are usually around $15/hour from these guys.)

 Not a bad way to end the day.